paulgries/CACoding/README.md

 * implemented the changes from this week's lab
 * added the login use case
-* added a "logged in" View and View Model (showing the username), but no Interator or Controller or Presenter.
+* added a "logged in" View and View Model (showing the username), but no Interactor or Controller or Presenter.
 * created subpackages for the `login`, `signup`, and `logged_in` code
 * made some style and design change to the code